The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Electronic structure of Fe/W(110)

 To describe the performances of our method we consider a monolayer of Fe on a W(110) substrate, a systems quite investigated in nanoscale magnetism and often used in spin-polarized scanning tunneling experiments \cite{ku.bo.02,sa.ar.13}.
-We neglect the spin-orbit coupling, which leads to strong magnetocrystalline anisotropy~\cite{an.hu.06} and, according to recent studies, is responsible for the Dzyaloshinskii-Moriya interaction and eventually exotic magnetic orders\cite{za.zh.10}.
-We focus instead on electron correlation spectral features modeled by DFT+$\Sigma_2$.
-To our knowledge there are no high quality photoemission spectroscopy data allowing a direct comparison between theory and experiments.
-We therefore discuss general trends in the results obtained with our method.
+The system is presented in Fig. \ref{fig.FeW}.
+Only the results of spin-polarized calculations in the ferromagnetic phase are described, while non-magnetic calculations are shown in Appendix \ref{app.nonmagnetic}.
+We remark that our method treats the W substrate as truly semi-infinite.
+This is an advantage compared to standard implementations of DFT and DFT+DMFT, where Fe/W(110) would be described as a slab with few W layers and therefore introducing unwanted confinement effects in the system electronic structure. \\